Гельмінтозні інфекції головного мозку

 Neurocysticercosis is suspected in patients who live in or have come from developing countries and who have eosinophilic meningitis or unexplained seizures, cognitive or focal deficits, or personality changes.
 It is suggested by multiple calcified cystic lesions seen on CT or MRI; a contrast agent may enhance the lesions.
 Diagnosis requires serum and CSF serologic tests and occasionally cyst biopsy.

-Antihelminthic drugs are first-line therapy.
-Albendazole (7.5 mg/kg orally every 12 hours for 8 to 30 days; maximum daily dose, 800 mg) is the antihelminthic drug of choice.
-Alternatively, praziquantel 20 to 33 mg/kg orally 3 times a day may be given for 30 days.
-Dexamethasone 8 mg IV or orally once a day for the first 2 to 4 days may lessen the acute inflammatory response as the worms die.
-If antihelminthic therapy results in the death of many organisms, the brain may swell significantly in patients with a large number of cysts, and antihelminthic therapy may not help patients with a single cyst.
+Antihelminthic medications are first-line therapy.
+Albendazole is the antihelminthic medication of choice.
+Alternatively, praziquantel may be given for 30 days.
+Albendazole combined with praziquantel is recommended for those with > 2 viable parenchymal cysticerci (1).
+Dexamethasone IV or orally for the first 2 to 4 days may lessen the acute inflammatory response as the worms die.
+If antihelminthic therapy results in the death of many organisms, the brain may swell significantly in patients with a large number of cysts.
+In studies of albendazole treatment in patients with a single cyst, there was less seizure recurrence in the albendazole group compared to the placebo/no anthelmintic group.
+However, more adverse events appeared to be observed in participants treated with either albendazole or praziquantel compared to those receiving placebo or no anthelmintic (2).
 Treatment must be carefully individualized.

-Short- or long-term treatment with antiseizure drugs may be required.
+Short- or long-term treatment with antiseizure medications may be required.
 Surgical excision of cysts and ventricular shunts may also be required.

 Інші глистові інфекції